ClarenceDSilva/Big-Data-Indexing/README.md

 Used Kibana to visualize the data and to query Elasticsearch

 #Tools and Technologies
--The Restful web services are developed using Springboot framework -Redis is used as a data source
+- The Restful web services are developed using Springboot framework
+- Redis is used as a data source
--Apache Kafka was used as a messaging queue -Elasticsearch and Kibana were used for indexing and visualizing data -[Postman](https://www.getpostman.com/) is used for testing REST API's
+- Apache Kafka was used as a messaging queue
+- Elasticsearch and Kibana were used for indexing and visualizing data
+- [Postman](https://www.getpostman.com/) is used for testing REST API's

 # Prerequisites
 1. Download [Redis](https://redis.io/download)